 It is that time of the year again when people are excited to shop for the perfect Christmas gifts and wrap them in the most personal and beautiful way for friends and family.
-From decorating the Christmas tree, baking Christmas cookies, cooking up delicious meals to preparing holiday drinks, everything just has to be on the vibe for the most special season of the year.
+From decorating the Christmas tree, baking Christmas cookies, cooking up delicious meals to preparing holiday drinks, everything has to be just right for the most special season of the year.

-Besides Christmas trees, one other detail that a lot of us put many attention to is the Christmas holiday table setup.
+Besides Christmas trees, one other detail that a lot of us put many attention to is the Christmas dinner table setup.
 Making a gorgeous and enticing table for the holidays may look and sound overwhelming.
-Questions like Should I deck out the decor this year?
-What colors should I do for table linens?
-How can I come up with a fancy table and incorporate my personal touches into it?
+Questions like what decorating ideas can I incorporate in the dining room?
+What colors should I use for table linens, red and green?
+How do I set a fancy table and add my personal touches into it?
 These are only some of the most popular concerns during this hectic Holiday season.

 With the pandemic hitting us all practically the entire year, a beautiful Christmas table that will feel like you are somewhere, a favorite restaurant or nice hotel, will offer a whole new experience to your loved ones.

 There are a few things that you need to know before heading on to napkin folding.
 First and foremost, make sure that all napkin linens are ironed.
 You have an option to starch the fabrics to add stiffness.
 Stiff napkin fabrics are the most beneficial with styles that require standing up.
 Beginners often ask about where the napkins go in a place setting.
 The answer really depends on your aesthetic preference.
 You can try to position the napkin anywhere you want, although traditionally, it goes on top of the charger plates.

 If you want to go traditional, the forks go on the left side and the knives and spoons are placed on the right.
 They are then placed in the order in which you will need them to eat with the last being closest to the place.
 You can find more about how to set a basic, casual, and formal place setting on our other article.